-If this variable is set, path will be used as a prefix for any absolute shared library paths; many runtime loaders store the absolute paths to the shared library in the target program's memory.
-If you use 'solib-absolute-prefix' to find shared libraries, they need to be laid out in the same way that they are on the target, with e.g. a '/usr/lib' hierarchy under path.
+Use path as the system root for the program being debugged.
+Any absolute shared library paths will be prefixed with path; many runtime loaders store the absolute paths to the shared library in the target program's memory.
+If you use set sysroot to find shared libraries, they need to be laid out in the same way that they are on the target, with e.g. a '/lib' and '/usr/lib' hierarchy under path.